A personal dialogue with

 One milestone project under the UITP Asia-Pacific Division is the Urban Transport Account – a mobility statistics benchmarking project that aims to help authorities, planners, operators and researchers to have better grasp on trends and insights.

-Through UITP, MTR as an organization has kept abreast of the development on significant public transport topics and strategic matters.
+Through UITP, MTR as an organisation has kept abreast of the development on significant public transport topics and strategic matters.
 This also helps us in formulating our business goals.

 - What would be the “one phrase” you would advise our young talents to devote their energy to our sector?